New management models

 Today's manager leads just as many workers as before.
 Their challenges remain the same as those of the 3.0 manager, but with an added technological component.
 They must therefore further develop their soft skills to mobilize their teams, and that is something a machine simply can't do.

-Moreover, with omnipresent technology and the rise of automation, employees are more than ever in search of meaning.
+Moreover, with omnipresent technology and the rise of automation, employees are more than ever searching for meaning.

 To mobilize their teams, managers today must adopt a coaching attitude.
-While technology undoubtedly provides tools that are essential to the sustainability of companies, it doesn't replace human qualities.
-The development of operational and managerial skills, therefore, remains at the heart of this digital transformation.
+While technology undoubtedly provides tools essential to companies' sustainability, it doesn't replace human qualities.
+Therefore, the development of operational and managerial skills remains at the heart of this digital transformation.